HCPSS/ssmfa/README.md

 ![Continue](https://raw.githubusercontent.com/wiki/HCPSS/ssmfa/images/continue.png)

 You can see in the redis server we have stored the email address and the MFA status is pending.
-If the daemon was running it would enabled MFA on this GUID.
+If the daemon was running, it would enable MFA on this GUID.

  ```
 $ docker exec -it ssmfa_redis_1 redis-cli